FAQs about Our Admission process,

 Our favorite answer to this question is a counter-question – “Enough for what?”

 2/3 classes in a week is just enough for a beginner to start to learn the subject.
 Unlike many other traditions where the methodology is to repeat the same set of actions (a few rounds of surya namaskara, some fixed vinyasa routines) with minor modifications, each one of our classes is different.
 You will LEARN in each class.
 Too many classes do not give you the time to integrate, experiment and practice by yourself what has been taught in class.
-Eventually (and quite soon) you are expected to start a more regular practice at home.
+Eventually you are expected to start a more regular practice at home.
 Yoga is a personal practice, and progress will happen only through reflection, analysis and self-practice.
 The mode of learning in a class is very different from the mode of learning through self-practice.